mmnashrullah/MetaXplore/README.md

 **Testing and deployment

-If all packages and requirements are installed, please check your http://localhost:3838/ (default port where shiny listened) to see the Shiny test page.
+If all packages and requirements are installed, please check your http://localhost:3838/ (default port where Shiny listened) in your browser to see the Shiny test page.
+If you see the Shiny test page, your Shiny installation is successful.

 To deploy MetaXplore, download and unpack the downloaded zip package to your desired folder (~/MetaXplore, for example).